-If competitors or parents have any concerns they should raise them by contacting the Lee-on-the-Solent GC Championship Office immediately.
+If competitors or parents have any concerns they should raise them by contacting the BCLGA organisers of the event immediately.

-The Lee-on-the-Solent GC will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.
+BCLGA will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.